dadosfera/dadosfera-ai-oss/docs/source/development/contributing.md

-# Contributing to Orchest
+# Contributing to Dadosfera AI

-Thank you so much for contributing to Orchest!
+Thank you so much for contributing to Dadosfera AI!

 To get started, check out the {ref}`development workflow <development-workflow>` section and pick up your favorite [GitHub issue](https://github.com/orchest/orchest/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).